One website coming up!

 Is shopping in Milan cheap?

-No, shopping in Milan is generally not cheap, especially in its renowned fashion districts where luxury brands and designer boutiques dominate.
+Shopping in Milan is generally costly, especially in its renowned fashion districts, where luxury brands and designer boutiques dominate.

 What is the most famous shopping area in Milan?

-The most famous shopping area in Milan is the Quadrilatero della Moda, known for its concentration of luxury fashion boutiques and designer stores.
+Milan's most famous shopping area is the Quadrilatero della Moda, known for its concentration of luxury fashion boutiques and designer stores.

 milan suit shop